Frequency: A Window into Paddle Power and Performance

 We theorize that the Vulcan ball which was never popular and was never made with much engineering thought in mind as far as I can understand is no longer capable of withstanding the forces that are being put into it.
 The balls mass or elasticity will need to be altered to correct it for play if we do not want to essentially ban paddles that are energetically efficient.
 We will also note that lower frequency paddles will tend to be more comfortable and produce less vibration and force onto a player's arm.
 This can be significant for players with joint issues or for overall comfort and sustainability of play.

 In our paddles measurable frequency there is a simple truth and provable fact.
-This is not like elasticity which is completely untrue and questionable.
 We can assert very firmly that our paddles dwell time is longer than conventional paddles.
 This accounts for feel, spin, and power.
 All of this without significant changes in elasticity.

 This could be measured in other paddles easily and we are sure if it were pursued would be a very profitable course rather than going down the blind alley of chasing elasticity.